 While they certainly make it easier to reach and floss back teeth, they don't offer the same range of motion as loose string floss and they may miss the area below the gum line.
 They're also not the best option if you're conscious of the amount of plastic you throw away.
 You might find this device more hygienic though, as you aren't touching the bacteria-covered string during use.

 Interdental (interproximal) brushes

 Another effective flossing tool for removing plaque from between teeth is interdental brushes.
 These very small brushes are designed to fit in the spaces between teeth and dislodge any plaque or food particles stuck there.

 Interdental brushes can be less fiddly than dental floss, and you can read more about the different brands, sizes and types of interdental brush in our full guide.
 One potential downside is the amount of plastic waste they produce, since these little brushes only last 1-2 weeks at most with regular use.
 However, there are various eco-friendly options which we cover in our guide as well.

 Oral irrigators (water jets)

 For a more technological approach to cleaning between your teeth and under your gums, you could consider a water or air flosser.
 These hand-held devices, also known as oral irrigators, deliver a pressurised burst of air and/or water between two teeth.
 For some people, they are the easiest way to floss, especially for hard-to-reach back teeth.

-Two of the most popular models in this market are the Waterpik WP-660UK and the Philips Sonicare AirFloss Pro, although many other brands are available.
+Two of the most popular models in this market are the Waterpik WP-660UK and the Philips Sonicare AirFloss Pro.
 The AirFloss combines air and water in short bursts to “take the hassle out of flossing”.
 It uses only about a teaspoon of water per session, compared to the Waterpik which uses a lot more.

 There is some doubt among dentists as to whether water jets are as effective as traditional string floss, which physically scrapes plaque from teeth.
 And of course, they are much more pricey.